mgarcia01752/OpenWRT-x86_64-Install/README.md

   	1. Clone and create the required OpenWRT directories.
   	2. Create a feeds.conf file that is needed to point the required packages to the local computer
-  	3. Copy a base x86_64 configuration file that is needed to setup the gcc toolchain for compiling
+  	3. Copy a base x86_64 configuration file that is needed to set the gcc toolchain for compiling

   Copy/Paste the following: